Anabantoids: labyrinth fishes

 Could I make a second alternative explanation?
 Many adult fish carry a light but sustainable load of skin and gill flukes, both in the wild and in captivity.
 Anabantoid fishes don't rely strongly on their gills, and may not show acute distress from a moderate parasite load.
 Some flukes release eggs that hatch into ciliate-like larvae.
 Others release fully-developed trematodes.
 Either type of fluke can be passed through contact from a care-giving parent to the fry.
 A few flukes may be of scant concern to a full-grown fish, but it doesn't take many to overwhelm the developing fry.

 Conflicting requirements for clean water and minimal current are an issue in raising the minute and delicate fry of anabantoids.
 Wayne Schmidt rigged up an easily replicated solution that provides high-volume fry-tank filtration with minimal disturbance in the water.
 Water changes are an issue with delicate fry.
-While I'm in the house I keep topping up to replace water drained off by a constant siphon going through an airline, with the airstone or a wrapping of dense sponge acting as a filter in the fry tank, so that even the most minute fry won't get sucked down the tube.
-Once a week or so, the clogged airstone needs cleaning, and I remove it and pour boiling water over the airstone and airline.
-This is labor-intensive, but I rarely have more than one batch of minute fry raising.
+While I'm in the house I keep topping up to replace water drained off by a constant siphon going through an airline, with a wrapping of dense sponge acting as a filter in the fry tank, so that even the most minute fry won't get sucked down the tube.
+An airstonw would do, but when I was using them, once a week or so, the clogged airstone needed cleaning, and I removeed it and poured boiling water over the airstone and airline.
+This was just too labor-intensive, though I rarely have more than one batch of minute fry raising.
+Between uses, I keep the water-filled tubing and the sponge in a jar of water, so that the siphon doesn't require re-starting.

 General labyrinth fish links.
 The Anabantoid Association of Britain archives a couple of dozen articles, with balanced coverage of the Anabantoids, or, strictly for domesticated fancy show Bettas, the U.S.-based International Betta Congress also mainstains a website.